History can be unkind to kings who are neither conquerors nor revolutionaries, and Henry III suffers particularly from the comparison.

 Henry III rarely commands the attention given to more dramatic rulers.
 Perhaps that is because prosperity is less theatrical than conquest.

-Yet civilizations are not built by warriors alone.
-Sometimes their greatest advances occur during long periods of growth, stability, and patient development.
+Civilizations are not built by warriors alone; sometimes their greatest advances occur during long periods of growth, stability, and patient development.